CQCL/pytket-docs/manual/manual_circuit.rst

     \end{equation}

-A phase polynomial circuit can be synthesisied in pytket using the :py:class:`PhasePolyBox`.
-The :py:class:`PhasePolyBox` is constructed using the number of qubits, the qubit indices and a dictionary indicating whether or not a phase should be applied to specific qubits.
+Such a phase polynomial circuit can be synthesisied in pytket using the :py:class:`PhasePolyBox`.
+A :py:class:`PhasePolyBox` is constructed using the number of qubits, the qubit indices and a dictionary indicating whether or not a phase should be applied to specific qubits.

 Finally a ``linear_transfromation`` parameter needs to be specified:  This is a matrix encoding the linear permutation between the bitstrings :math:`|x\rangle` and :math:`|g(x)\rangle` in the equation above.